Cube9999/Cube9999/README.md

 ## um hi
 ### About

-Currently working on: LDD, a lua disassembler, decompiler, assembler and compiler
+Currently working on: LDD, a lua disassembler, decompiler, assembler and compiler & Neptune VM, an open-sourced Virual Machine for programming languages

 Currently Learning: C++ & Reverse Engineering